CzarHey/discord-timebomb/README.md

 ### Command takes a very long time to execute before throwing an `An internal server error has occurred` error

 If this occurs, the bot's database may be experiencing a temporary issue that prevents the cooldown timer from functioning correctly.
 Report the issue on the bot's support server.

+## Known issues

+### Scores get reset on the Custom Command version of the command when it is renamed

+The Custom Command version uses local variables to store the scores.
+This is to prevent users with the right technical knowledge from changing the scores.
+It also prevents the scores from being lost if the command needs to be reauthorized under another user.

+The consequence to this approach is that the scores are stored under the name that you initially created the command under.
+If you rename the command, the variables will not be moved over to the new name, and thus all scores will appear to have been reset.
+Reverting the rename and moving the command back to the old name will restore the scores.

+### Mentions show `@invalid-user` on mobile after the bomb is detonated or defused

+It is not entirely clear what exactly causes this issue.
+The issue is not present on the desktop app or on the browser version of Discord, nor does it affect mentions in the embed.

+## Support

+If you need help with the command, please join blargbot's [support server](https://discord.gg/015GVxZxI8rtlJgXF).
+My username is `k6ka#1014`; feel free to ping me and ask your question.
+If you share another server with me, you can also ping me there as well.

+Please do not send me a friend request, as I do not accept friend requests from people I do not recognize.